nus-cs2103-AY2324S1/ip/docs/README.md

 ### Deleting of tasks

-Deleting tasks away from Meowbot
+Deleting tasks away from MeowBot

 ### Listing tasks with date marked